kubeovn/kube-ovn/docs/gateway.md

 # Gateways

 A Gateway is used to enable external network connectivity for Pods within the OVN Virtual Network.

 Kube-OVN supports two kinds of Gateways: the distributed Gateway and the centralized Gateway.
+Also user can expose pod ip directly to external network.

-For a distributed Gateway, outgoing traffic from Pods within the OVN network to external destinations will be masqueraded with the Node IP address where the Pod is hosted.
+For a distributed Gateway, outgoing traffic from Pods within the OVN network to external destinations will go through the Node where the Pod is hosted.

-For a centralized gateway, outgoing traffic from Pods within the OVN network to external destinations will be masqueraded with the Gateway Node IP address for the Namespace.
+For a centralized gateway, outgoing traffic from Pods within the OVN network to external destinations will go through Gateway Node for the Namespace.

+Use the following annotations in namespace to configure gateway:

+- `ovn.kubernetes.io/gateway_type`: `distributed` or `centralized`, default is `distributed`.
+- `ovn.kubernetes.io/gateway_node`: when `ovn.kubernetes.io/gateway_type` is `centralized` used this annotation to specify which node act as the namespace gateway.
+- `ovn.kubernetes.io/gateway_nat`: `true` or `false`, whether pod ip need to be masqueraded when go through gateway.
+When `false`, pod ip will be exposed to external network directly, default `true`.

 ## Example